milansajai/QuickChai/README.md

-# 🛠️ PROJECT TITLE: [INSERT YOUR CREATIVE TITLE HERE]
+# 🛠️ PROJECT TITLE: QuickChai – Smart Canteen Ordering System

 ## Idea Abstract

-**[INSERT CONCISE 2-3 SENTENCE SUMMARY HERE]** *Example: Our solution is a simple, real-time ordering system built for the Civil Canteen using Firebase.
-It provides students with a seamless ordering interface and gives staff immediate order verification tools.*
+QuickChai is a real-time digital ordering and management system for college canteens.
+Students can browse the live menu, place and pay for orders seamlessly, while staff can update availability, verify payments, and manage orders instantly.
+The system ensures faster service, reduced confusion, and live menu sync using Socket.IO.

 ---